Security governance service

 Frequently asked questions

-These are the questions we hear most from businesses comparing Secure, Secure+, and Secure Pro.
+Quick answers to the questions businesses usually ask when comparing Secure, Secure+, and Secure Pro.

-Does Cloudservices Secure replace our current IT provider?
+Does Cloudservices Microsoft 365 security replace our current IT provider?

-Is Microsoft 365 licensing included in the monthly fee?
+Is Microsoft 365 licensing included in the Cloudservices Secure monthly fee?

-No. Microsoft 365 licensing is purchased separately through your existing IT provider.
-Our fee covers the security configuration, hardening, and ongoing monitoring work only.
+No. Microsoft 365 licences are bought separately through your current IT provider.
+Our monthly fee covers the security setup, ongoing checks, and monitoring.

-What size business are these plans designed for?
+What size business is Cloudservices Secure designed for?

-The plans have a minimum of 5 users.
-Pricing covers up to 10 users, then adds a small per-user charge from user 11 onwards.
+It is designed for businesses with at least 5 users.
+Pricing covers up to 10 users, then adds a small per-user charge from user 11 onward.

 Ready to choose the right Microsoft 365 security plan?